Continuing Education Registration Information

 - Fax your registration form

-24 hours a day 7 days a week with your charge card information (Visa, MasterCard, or Discover).
+24 hours a day 7 days a week with your charge card information (Visa, MasterCard, Discover or American Express).

 Payment Plans and Tuition Waivers